FenixAlliance/ABS.Docs/English/Products/Alliance-Passport-Services/Account-Holders.md

 An Account Holder is a CredentialsPrincipal for the APS Engine.
 It represents a human user identified by a username/password.
 (Unless using some kind of federated identity service like Azure Active Directory, Google, Facebook, Microsoft Identity, etc...)

 The "Credentials" aspect of APS Identity and Access Management (IAM) helps you with the question "Who is that user?", often referred to as authentication.
 Instead of sharing your root user credentials with others, you can create individual Account Holders within your instance that correspond to users in your organization.
-Account Holders are not unrelated accounts; they are users within your root Business Tenant.
-Each user can have their own password for access to the AWS Management Console.
-You can also create an individual access key for each user so that the user can make programmatic requests to work with resources in your account.

 In the following figure, the user's Sebastien, Fernando, Camila, Alejandro, Ana, and Julianna have been added to a single ABS Instance.
 Each Account Holder will have their own credentials.